 The following link details the new Dual Admission program for RN candidates at CT community colleges:

-- Please keep in mind that although there is a credit requirement for graduation, it is the completion of the degree program that dictates when you will graduate.
-Thirty (30) credits must be taken at Southern.
+- Please keep in mind that although there is a credit requirement for graduation, it is the completion of the degree program that dictates when you will graduate. a minimum of thirty (30) credits must be taken at Southern.

-If a student does not agree with how a course was evaluated, the student can go to the Chair of the department to challenge it and/or complete a Transfer Credit Evaluation Inquiry form.
+If a student does not agree with how a course was evaluated, the student is referred to the Chair of the department to challenge it and/or complete a Transfer Credit Evaluation Inquiry form to request a review.

-If you are transferring from an accredited institution within CT, you may be able to find out how your courses transfer before applying.
+If you are transferring from a regionally-accredited institution within CT, you may see how your courses will transfer to Southern before applying.
 Visit the Transfer Articulation Request to look through our database of colleges and universities.
-If your school is listed, you will be able to search the courses you have taken and see how they may transfer.
+If your school is listed, you will be able to search the courses you have taken and see the transfer course equivalency.

 If you are interested in receiving credit for high school AP exams, please review this link: Advanced Placement.
-Official score reports must be sent to Undergraduate Admissions.
+Official score reports must be sent directly from College Board to Southern Admissions.

 To learn about Southern’s CLEP policy, please review this link: CLEP.